rpeckv2/aggregate/README.md

 ![Screenshot](sample_output.png)

 # Running Tests
 The module **pytest** was chosen to write tests for this package because of the increased flexibility and control it provides over the native **unittest**.
-Tests for this package can be run and see with the following command:
+After navigating to the directory containing the tests folder, tests for this package can be run and seen with the following command:
 ~~~
 python3 -m pytest tests -v
 ~~~